 - A set of procedures is defined for the import process.
-Procedures are grouped by their purposes as Readers, Writers and Export procedures. - Tables are defined as intermediate storage and workspace for data used by each procedure.
-In most cases these staging tables are shipped as part of the FlexNet Manager Suite database schema. - The main purpose of readers is to read data from a source database, and use it to populate the staging tables in the operations database.
-To fulfil that function, readers in connected mode may also load data into the source database to be used as context in their queries.
-This contextual information should use temporary database tables so that there is no permanent change to the source database.
-When operating in disconnected mode on an inventory beacon, the readers work in two stages: writing the gathered data to an intermediate package on the inventory beacon for later upload to the central application server; and subsequently loading the intermediate package data into the staging tables. - Readers may also perform operations on data in the FlexNet Manager Suite or source database, usually to prepare data before returning results. - Writers update the operations database, using the data in the staging tables to determine the changes to make. - The Export step extracts data from the FlexNet Manager Suite database into a data warehouse for presentation in reports that track changes over time.
+Procedures are grouped by their purposes as Readers, Writers and Export procedures. - Tables are provided for intermediate storage and workspace for data used by each procedure. - The main purpose of readers is to read data from a source database, and use it to populate the staging tables in the operations database.
+When operating in disconnected mode on an inventory beacon (as is always the case with FlexNet Manager Suite as a cloud service), the readers work in two stages: writing the gathered data to an intermediate package on the inventory beacon for later upload to the central application server; and subsequently loading the intermediate package data into the staging tables. - Readers may also perform operations on data in the source database, usually to prepare data before returning results. - Writers update the operations database, using the data in the staging tables to determine the changes to make.